Freenove/Freenove_Super_Starter_Kit_for_ESP8266/docs/source/fnk0074/codes/Python/28_WiFi_Working_Modes.rst

 .. image:: ../_static/imgs/28_WiFi_Working_Modes/Chapter28_16.png
     :align: center

-It is analogous to project 28.1 and project 28.2.
+It is analogous to project 20.1 and project 20.2.
 Before running the Code, you need to modify ssidRouter, passwordRouter, ssidAP and passwordAP shown in the box of the illustration above.

-After making sure that the code is modified correctly, click “Run current script” and the “Shell” will display as follows:
+After making sure that the code is modified correctly, click "Run current script" and the "Shell" will display as follows:

 .. image:: ../_static/imgs/28_WiFi_Working_Modes/Chapter28_17.png
     :align: center